-At a distance of 33 km from Kumbhalgarh Fort, and 97 km from Udaipur, Ranakpur Jain Temple is one of the holy places of Jain religion situated at Ranakpur near Sadri town in Pali district of Rajasthan.
-Ranakpur is one of the five most important Jain pilgrimage sites of India and among the most famous jain pilgrimage places to visit in Rajasthan.
+At a distance of 33 km from Kumbhalgarh Fort, and 97 km from Udaipur, Ranakpur Jain Temple is a holy place situated at Ranakpur near Sadri town in the Pali district of Rajasthan.
+Ranakpur is one of the five most important Jain pilgrimage sites of India and among the most famous places of pilgrimage in Rajasthan.

 These Jain temples are dedicated to Lord Adinath, who was the first Jain Tirthankara.
 The most popular of the Jain temples present in the place include the Chaumukha Temple.
 Ranakpur is one of the prominent pilgrimage places to visit near Udaipur.
 Maharana Kumbha allotted land and encouraged his minister Dharana Shah to build this famous Jain temple.
 Dharana Shah under the spiritual influence of Acharya Somasundarsuriji has selected the plan of Depak of Mundara to construct the temple.
 The construction of the temple began in the year 1446 and in 1496 the idol was installed.

 The temple is dedicated to Tirthankara Adinath, and is one of the famous places to visit as part of Kumbhalgarh tour.
-The complex structure of the temple has four separate entrance doors to penetrate in the chambers.
+The complex structure of the temple has four separate entrance doors to penetrate the chambers.
 These chambers lead to the main hall or garbhagriha, where the idol of Lord Adinath is placed.
 The four-faced image of the Lord suggests the pursuit of Tirthankara's for the four directions and eventually the cosmos.
-The idol of the Lord is encircled by many other smaller shrines and domes.
+The idol ...

 Nature & Scenic

 At a distance of 40 km from Jaisalmer, Sam Sand Dunes are situated at the edge of Jaisalmer Desert National Park in Rajasthan.
-Lies in the midst of the Thar Desert, these sand dunes are amongst the most popular places to experience Rajasthan Tourism and also one of the prime places of Jaisalmer Tourism.
+Lies in the midst of the Thar Desert, these sand dunes are amongst the most popular places to experience Rajasthan Tourism, and also one of the prime places to visit during Jaisalmer tour.